shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-troubleshoot-site-to-site-vpn-gateway-connectivity.md

 1. Repeat for VNet2GW.

-## Task-3: Troubleshoot the virtual networks
+## Task 3: Troubleshoot the virtual networks

 You'll now check the address spaces don't overlap for the two virtual networks.